Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

       "Piggy bank state should be intact after initialization."
    );

-Putting it all together we end up with the following test for initializing a piggy bank:
+Putting it all together, you end up with the following test for initializing a piggy bank:

 .. code-block:: rust